 Moving the drone around

-Once you know how to takeoff and how to hover at the same position in midair, it is now time to look ahead and learn how to maneuver the drone around.
+Once you know how to take off and how to hover at the same position in midair, it is now time to look ahead and learn how to maneuver the drone around.
 This would include taking the drone forward, backward, right and left.

 However, before you reach this stage, it is imperative that you get enough practice so far.
 Let us find out how we can maneuver the drone around.

 - Let the drone hover.
 The first step to controlling the movements of the drone is to get it to hover around.
 Follow the steps given in the previous segment, and keep it at a distance of about 5 feet from you and let it become stable there.
 It is also advisable to maintain an eye level height.
 Plus, don’t get too near the drone during this phase.
+But, don’t think that every drone has the ability hover perfectly, you need a barometer and a GPS for that, and to find out more about these drones, we suggest checking out our article about GPS drones.

 - Forward movement.
 How to move forward with the drone?
 You use the right joystick to control the direction.
 The main aim here is to keep the drone moving in a forward direction without changing the height.
-That means, you have to keep an eye on the throttle to maintain the height from the ground.
+That means you have to keep an eye on the throttle to maintain the height from the ground.

 - Flying sideways.
-This is the last aspect about controlling your directions.
+This is the last aspect of controlling your directions.
 Using the same right joystick, you can move either towards the right or to the left.
 However, don’t go too far away from the original position.
 Remember, this is initially just for practice.

 The primary challenge you will face here as a beginner is being able to maintain the height of hover while controlling the straight and sideways movements.
 It is also imperative to know that you shouldn’t get demotivated when you face a few hurdles early in the trial.
 As a flyer, you should keep trying till you have sufficient control over the directions and the height together.